department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 </div>

-### How do I get my COE?
+### How do I prepare before starting my application?

-#### Gather the information you’ll need to apply for your COE

-Click on the description that matches you best to find out what information you’ll need:
+Gather the information you'll need to apply for your COE.
+Click on the description below that matches you best to find out what you'll need:

 <br>